O-MaMa: Learning Object Mask Matching between Egocentric and Exocentric Views: Introduction

 We propose simplifying the complex cross-image segmentation task by reformulating it as Object Mask Matching (O-MaMa) across ego and exo views, leveraging the excellent zero-shot segmentation capabilities of Segment Anything Models (SAM) \cite{kirillov2023segment}.
 An overview of our method is shown in \cref{fig:teaser}.
 First, we extract a set of object mask candidates in the destination view using FastSAM \cite{zhao2023fast}.
 To obtain mask descriptors, we encode each object mask with a \textit{Mask-Context Encoder}, which pools dense DINOv2 \cite{oquab2023dinov2} semantic features from both object masks and their extended bounding boxes, combining discriminative object features with contextual information.
-We introduce a \textit{Hard Negative Adjacent Mining} strategy that selects neighboring object candidates to encourage the model to better differentiate between nearby objects.
+In cluttered scenes, nearby objects often share similar context while containing distinct object descriptors.
+Therefore, we introduce a \textit{Hard Negative Adjacent Mining} strategy that selects neighboring object candidates to encourage the model to better differentiate between nearby objects.
 Next, we incorporate cross-view global features using a novel \textit{Ego$\leftrightarrow$Exo Cross Attention} mechanism.
 Finally, we train the model with a \textit{Mask Matching Contrastive Loss}, which selects the best mask candidate in the destination view by learning a cross-view feature alignment that captures both global scene context and fine-grained object features.

-Our method is both simple and effective, achieving state of the art in the Ego-Exo4D Correspondence challenge (view \cref{tab:state_of_art}).
-We obtain 42.6 (Ego2Exo) and 44.1 (Exo2Ego) IoU in the test v2 split, which represents a relative gain of +125.4$\%$ and +62.7$\%$ against the official challenge baselines \cite{grauman2024ego}, respectively.
+Our method is both simple and effective, achieving state of the art in the Ego-Exo4D Correspondences benchmark \cite{grauman2024ego}.
+We obtain 45.8 (Ego2Exo) and 48.6 (Exo2Ego) IoU in the test v2 split, which represents a relative gain of +22.1 $\%$ and +76.4$ \%$ against the official challenge baselines \cite{grauman2024ego}, respectively.
+Moreover, in the validation v1 set, O-MaMa scores 50.1 and 54.2 IoU in the Ego2Exo and Exo2Ego scenarios, showing a +13.1 $\%$ and +6.5 $\%$ against the previous SOTA model \cite{fu2024objectrelator} using only 1 $\%$ of training parameters.